Paul3435/CYOAdventure/README.md

 }
 ```

-*See [gopher.json](https://github.com/gophercises/cyoa/blob/master/gopher.json) for a real example of a JSON story.
+*See [stories.json](https://github.com/Paul3435/CYOAdventure/blob/main/stories.json) for a real example of a JSON story.
 I find that seeing the real JSON file really helps answer any confusion or questions about the JSON format.*

-You are welcome to design the code however you want.
-You can put everything in a single `main` package, or you can break the story into its own package and use that when creating your http handlers.

-The only real requirements are:
+Requirements:

 1. Use the `html/template` package to create your HTML pages.
-Part of the purpose of this exercise is to get practice using this package.
 2. Create an `http.Handler` to handle the web requests instead of a handler function.
 3. Use the `encoding/json` package to decode the JSON file.
-You are welcome to try out third party packages afterwards, but I recommend starting here.

 A few things worth noting:

 - Stories could be cyclical if a user chooses options that keep leading to the same place.
 This isn't likely to cause issues, but keep it in mind.
 - For simplicity, all stories will have a story arc named "intro" that is where the story starts.
 That is, every JSON file will have a key with the value `intro` and this is where your story should start.
 - Matt Holt's JSON-to-Go is a really handy tool when working with JSON in Go!
 Check it out - <https://mholt.github.io/json-to-go/>

-## Bonus

-As a bonus exercises you can also:

-1. Create a command-line version of our Choose Your Own Adventure application where stories are printed out to the terminal and options are picked via typing in numbers ("Press 1 to venture ...").
-2. Consider how you would alter your program in order to support stories starting form a story-defined arc.
-That is, what if all stories didn't start on an arc named `intro`?
-How would you redesign your program or restructure the JSON?
-This bonus exercises is meant to be as much of a thought exercise as an actual coding one.